CHTC/chtc-website-source/julia-jobs.md

 # run Julia script
 julia my-script.jl
 ```
-{:.file}
+{: .file}

-    * For more details, including how to use Julia packages with your
+    * For more details, including how to use Julia packages with your job, see the
-job, see
+    section on installing Julia packages below: [Installing Julia Packages](#install-julia-packages)

 # Install Julia Packages